 Bankruptcy & Debt Relief for Individuals and Small Businesses

 Bankruptcy has helped millions of people get rid of their debt.
 Bankruptcy can also help businesses facing financial difficulties.
-For more than 30 years, the attorneys at Levitt & Slafkes have helped many individuals and businesses get a financial fresh start by filing bankruptcy in NJ.
+For more than 30 years, the attorneys at Levitt & Slafkes, P.C., have helped many individuals and businesses get a financial fresh start by filing bankruptcy in NJ.
 We represent our clients with honesty, compassion and most importantly, years of experience.
 In certain situations, a bankruptcy lawyer can make all the difference in how you emerge from a troubling situation.

 There are different bankruptcy types (called “Chapters”) so it’s important to know the differences and similarities.
 Before you file bankruptcy in New Jersey it’s important to make the right decision about which of the bankruptcy types is best for your unique situation.

 The right to file for Bankruptcy is set forth in federal law, and all bankruptcy cases are handled in the federal court.
 Bankruptcy can be filed under various Chapters of Title 11 of the United States Bankruptcy Code.
 For individuals and couples, the most common bankruptcy types are Chapter 7 and Chapter 13, although in certain cases individuals may also file under Chapter 11.
 Small businesses generally will file a Chapter 11 bankruptcy although sometimes a bankruptcy under Chapter 7 may be appropriate.
 A person or company declaring bankruptcy is called the “debtor” and the person or company to whom a debt is owed is called the “creditor.”

 Bankruptcy Types Explained